-Shark Point – Phuket’s Iconic Diving Site
+Shark Point – The Iconic Dive Site of Phuket

 Even without the sharks it can be a wonderful dive.
 The pinnacles are festooned in soft corals, huge gorgonian sea fans and barrel sponges that host a wealth of different species.
 There’s at least 5 pinnacles but we only dive pinnacle 1 & 2 on a regular basis.
 The remaining pinnacles are a little too deep for a three dive day with no sheltered areas to complete the safety stop.
 Don’t worry the first two pinnacles are more than large enough to accommodate a full dive.